 Training in steering the boat, boat and passenger safety etc, will be given.

 A crew consists of 4 volunteers, including a skipper who holds a Boatmaster’s Certificate issued by the Maritime & Coastguard Agency, an Executive agency of the Department of the Environment.

 If you’d like to help support the Basingstoke Canal by crewing the John Pinkerton II please email Peter Close, or call him on 07885 372163.

 If you are unsure about whether this is for you, every month we have fully crewed Volunteer Cruises on a Monday night for Society or prospective members and volunteers.
 For dates and times, please see the JPII public trips page.
 These trips usually involve a bit of a Crew Social.
 You will have the opportunity to talk to our crew members and find out more about the JPCC operation and, if you like, have a go at the helm.
 There will also be other Society members available with whom you can discuss other volunteering opportunities.
 If you would like to join us for one of these trips, which are free of charge, these may be booked via our online booking system.
-Alternatively, please email our bookings manager David Horwood, or call him on 01256 765889 (10am – no later than 6pm please).
+Alternatively, please email our Booking Team, or call on 01256 765889 (10am – no later than 6pm please).

 Weekly Maintenance (Cruising season)

 A number of routine jobs need to be carried out when the boat is working during the cruising season.
 Jobs include restocking the galley, refuelling, filling the water tank and pumping out.
 A small team of volunteers meet at Colt Hill in Odiham as required to do this.